 1. Too loose and that leaves the bearings loose, they will eventually fail and it may handle poorly.

-2. Exactly no, or very little, preload and that will give maximum life.
+2. Exactly no, or very little preload which will give maximum life.

-3 Too much preload and that will ruin them even faster than condition 1 or 2.
+3 Too much preload will ruin them even faster than condition 1 or 2.

 How to lube the front swing arm on a /2 BMW motorcycle

 In 1965, BMW added the front swing arm nipple at the same time that they added the hole to lube the rear swing arm.
-On the pre 65 Earles forks, where we added a grease nipple, we did it a bit differently.
-The BMW nipple required a special type gun and was off center.
-Both were easy to overcome in the shop, but not so easy for the owner who does casual maintenance.
+The BMW nipple required a chainsaw type grease gun and was also mounted off center.
 The off-center nipple made it so that the resistance to the far side (the right side) was too great for it to get the grease.
 The grease would squeeze out the left side and never get to the right side.
-The solution is to grease until it squirts out of the left side, wrap a small diameter rope around where the grease comes out.
+The solution is to grease until it squirts out of the left side, wrap a small diameter rope around where the grease just came out.
 Pull the rope tight and that sort of stops the grease from coming out.
 This added resistance is enough to force the grease to go over to the right side and lube that bearing too.
 Each of my mechanics had a “greasy rope” on his tool cart.

-I would solve both problems by adding an American nipple to the bottom of the front swingarm.
+On pre-1965 front swing arms, I would add an American nipple to the bottom of the front swingarm.
 That way it was out of sight, out of the way of punching a hole in the front cover and had equal resistance to both bearings.
 It wasn’t “original”, sorry.
 In the 60s we didn’t realize that they would ever become a collector’s item.
-We just modified them.
+We just modified them without thought.